alexbytesback/E-Medic-Plus/README.md

 ## HOW TO RUN THIS PROJECT
 - Install Python(3.7.6) (Dont Forget to Tick Add to Path while installing Python)
+- Download This Project Zip Folder and Extract it

+- Move to project folder in Terminal.
+Then run following Commands :

 - Open Terminal and Execute Following Commands :
 ```
 pip install django==3.0.5